mysociety/alaveteli/doc/manual/docs/installing/index.md

 <p class="lead">
-  There are a number of ways to install Alaveteli, but we recommend you begin with the Vagrant installation to get a development site up and running.
+  There are a number of ways to install Alaveteli, but we recommend you begin with the Docker installation to get a development site up and running.
 </p>